The Noble Systems group of companies (“we“, “us” or “our”) are committed to protecting and respecting your privacy.

 We may use your identity, contact details, usage data, technical data and marketing preferences to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you.

 You will receive marketing communications from us if you have requested information from us or purchased services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.

 We will get your express opt-in consent before we share your personal data with any company outside the Noble Systems group of companies for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by contacting us at any time.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase, warranty registration, product/service experience or other transactions.

 Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so, before doing so.
+If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis that allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.